garyjohnson/kvaut/README.md

 Also, kvaut uses itself for testing.
 You can run `behave` from the project directory to run the tests, and see the kivy apps used for testing in the `test_apps/` directory

 ## Contributing
 To run kvaut tests, run `shovel test`.
-Tests are currently run against python2.7 and python3.4, so kivy needs to be installed and available to both instances.
+Tests are currently run against python2.7 and python3.4, so kivy needs to be installed and available in the $PYTHONPATH for both instances.
 (To install kivy as a python package on OSX, you can use [this gist](https://gist.github.com/garyjohnson/53c1eef4adaf57c247a4) for reference).